 Common name: Kago-No-Ki

 Actinodaphne lancifolia is a small evergreen tree in the Laurel family.
 You can find this native of southern Japan and Korea growing in the Fern Dell in bed 128.
-It was planted there in 1987 and is the only one in VanDusen.
-We are lucky to have this tree as it is rare in botanical gardens.
+Two were planted there in 1987.
+We are lucky to have these trees as they are rare in botanical gardens.
 In Japan it is called ‘deer calf tree’ (Kago-No-Ki) because of the texture of its bark.
 A perfect common name for a subtle and graceful tree.